Designing a Map

 Learn everything you need about thematic maps in our Webinar "Creating thematic maps with ActivityInfo".

 Once you are familiar with Maps, master the feature by completing the guide "Using maps to plan interventions".

 How to design a Map

 - During the first phase of the Map design, you must select the source(s) of the data you will use.
-These can be one or more Databases, one or more Folders, one or more Forms.
+These can be the content of one or more Databases, one or more Folders, one or more Forms.
 Depending on what you want to use as your source you can drill down the list to reach a specific Form or select all the contents available instead.

 - To reach a specific Form, click on a Database to reveal the list of the available Forms and Folders.